MickDuprez/go-window/README.md

 Study the README in each folder for some more detailed explanations and observations I had while coding up the source.

+## Important!
+For futher documentation, see the imported lib's and look for them in GoDoc, particulalry golang.org/x/exp/shiny, golang.org/x/exp/shiny/screen and mobile/event to get started with.
+Reading them along while reading this code will be very helpful!